Haggag Oddoul

 Haggag Hassan Oddoul (born 1944) is an Egyptian writer of Nubian descent, and a campaigner for the rights of the Nubian people.

 Life and work

 He was born in Alexandria of Nubian parents who had left their impoverished native village.
-From 1963 to 1967 he was a construction worker on the Aswan High Dam.
-Later, he served in the Egyptian army, where he saw action in both the War of Attrition and the October 1973 War.
-He didn't begin writing until the age of forty.
-His works have received several Egyptian literary awards, and he obtained government grants for the years 1996-98 and 2002–03, to complete his novels.
+From 1963 to 1967, he was a construction worker on the Aswan Dam.
+Later, he served in the Egyptian Army, where he saw action in both the War of Attrition and the Yom Kippur War.
+He did not begin writing until the age of forty.
+His works have received several Egyptian literary awards, and he obtained government grants for the years 1996-1998 and 2002–2003, to complete his novels.

 Most of his work attempts to preserve various aspects of the gradually disappearing Nubian culture and language.
-He is often regarded as one of a group of contemporary Nubian authors, the others being Idris Ali, Hasan Nur and Yehya Mukhtar.
+He is often regarded as one of a group of contemporary Nubian authors, the others being Idris Ali, Hasan Nur, and Yehya Mukhtar.